MasayukiNagai/logomaker_batch_copy/README.md

 Optimized Logomaker Implementation
 ================================

+This project uses code from [seam-nn](https://github.com/evanseitz/seam-nn), specifically the `seam-nn/logomaker_batch` folder.
+All credit goes to the original authors.

+## Original README

 This is an optimized version of the original Logomaker package (https://github.com/jbkinney/logomaker) by Ammar Tareen and Justin Kinney.
 The optimization focuses on batch processing capabilities, significantly improving performance for generating multiple sequence logos.

 Key Improvements: